Will Using Multiple Estate Agents Help Sell Your House Quicker? Yup!

 • Sole agency agreements – this is the most common agreement used by estate agents.

-You only pay the agent if they find you a buyer.
-If you find a buyer yourself during the fixed period, you won’t have to pay anything to the estate agent.
+You only pay the agent if they find a buyer.
+If you find a buyer yourself during the agreement period, you won’t owe the estate agent anything.
+The typical estate agent fee for sole agency is 1-2% of the sale price.

-• Sole selling rights – this should not be confused with ‘sole agency’, and you may want to consider before agreeing to the terms of this particular agreement.
+• Sole selling rights – this is often confused with ‘sole agency’, so it’s important to understand the difference before agreeing to the terms.

-Sole selling rights is the same as sole agency except that you have to pay the estate agent even if you find your own purchaser e.g. family member or friend.
-This kind of agreement is more common for commercial properties.
+Sole selling rights is similar to sole agency, but with one key difference: you must pay the estate agent even if you find your own buyer, such as a family member or friend.
+This type of agreement is more commonly used for commercial properties.

 • Multiple agency agreements as you’d expect, this type of contract allows you to use more than one agent to market and sell your property at the same time.